RocketRace/rocketrace.github.io/decadv-2024.md

 "solution" to the tension at the core of it.
 I guess I can't help but to imprint my own interpretation on the work.

+## December 20
+Finally decided on a name: Babel's Digital Forest (with plenty of sparkling unicode characters thrown in).
+With a name, I can now upload the wip [to github][project gh].
+It's live on [my website][project site], although it isn't linked anywhere yet.

 [decadv]: https://eli.li/december-adventure
 [aoc]: https://adventofcode.com/
 [my aoc2023]: https://github.com/RocketRace/aoc2023